-In the event of a Server hardware failure or database problem, use the following procedures to recover or replace the failed hardware or database.
+In the event of an Authentication Manager hardware failure or database problem, use the following procedures to recover or replace the failed hardware or database.

 Some steps in the procedures depend on whether your system uses Push DB Assisted Recovery.
 RSA Security recommends that you enable this feature.
-For information, see "Push DB-Assisted Recovery" on page 24.
+For more information, see "Push DB Assisted Recovery" on page 23.

-To configure your system to use Push DB Assisted Recovery, start the Database Administration application, click System > Edit System Parameters, and check Allow Push DB Assisted Recovery.
+To configure your system to use Push DB Assisted Recovery, start the Database Administration application, click System > Edit System Parameters, and select Allow Push DB Assisted Recovery.